IsabelaAyres/automations/multiple-refreshes-power-bi/README.md

-# Do you need real-time refreshes on your dashboard but don't want to spend money with a premium account?
+# How to use Python to get real-time refreshes in Power BI

-### Follow me and see how we can use Python to achieve this!
+### Imagine the following scenario:
-#
+😍You have built an amazing Power BI Dashboard that brings the exactly insights your client/ company needs;

-😒**The problem:** limited amount of refreshes in PRO account
+😣But here's the thing… you need the data to be updated every 5 minutes, and the refresh limit for Power BI is 8 times a day!

-😍**The solution:** use the Selenium library to create an automation in Python
+##### Follow me and see how we can use Python to achieve this!

 Check out the solution's steps: